 Splash Aqua Park is a high-energy, unique way to cool off in Wichita.
 This fun water park experience brings a series of inflatable slides, runways, jumping pillows, trampolines, bouncers, swings, jumps, ladders and even stand-up paddleboards to a 27-acre lake.

-The park is currently open daily from 11 a.m. to 8 p.m.
-One-hour sessions, weather depending, start at $15/hour.
+The park is open daily throughout most of the summer (May 25-Aug.
+14) from 11 a.m. to 8 p.m.
+From Aug.
+15 through Labor Day, it's open weekends only.
+One-hour sessions, weather depending, start at $18/hour.
 All guests must be at least 5 years old, sign a waiver and go through a safety course before entering the park.
 Guests are encouraged to complete ticket purchases and waivers online and may bring in their own personal Coast Guard Approved life vest.

 Splash Pads and Fountains

-Wichita also has 10-plus interactive fountains that are open to the public (no pets) and do not charge an admission fee.
-In addition to a variety of recent upgrades, spray features, slides, climbing walls and more, there will be shaded areas and gathering spots as well.
+Wichita has 10-plus interactive fountains that are open to the public (no pets) and do not charge an admission fee.
+In addition to spray features, slides, climbing walls and more, there are shaded areas and gathering spots as well.

-The city’s water playgrounds opened for the 2022 season in May and will remain open through October, weather depending.
+The city’s water playgrounds open for the 2024 season on May 27 and will remain open through September, weather depending.
+Hours are 10 a.m. to 8 p.m.

 - Boston, 6700 E. Boston